Dortmund struggling to beat the teams it is expected to beat

 BERLIN (AP) — Just like last season, Borussia Dortmund is finding it hard to beat the teams it is expected to beat.

-Dortmund’s bid to usurp Bayern Munich at the top of the Bundesliga is dependent on its ability to learn from its past mistakes, like throwing away a nine-point.
+Dortmund’s bid to usurp Bayern Munich at the top of the Bundesliga is dependent on its ability to learn from its past mistakes, like throwing away a nine-point lead.

 Saturday’s 3-1 loss at promoted Union Berlin had the hallmarks of the malaise that saw Dortmund drop points against Eintracht Frankfurt, Werder Bremen, Hoffenheim and Nuremberg in consecutive games in February.